Jim Inhofe: Taxpayer-funded travel

-Inhofe has said that he has made over 140 trips to Africa over about 20 years and helped to get United States Africa Command established.
-He has made multiple foreign trips, especially to Africa, on missions that he described as "a Jesus thing" and that were paid for by the U.S. government.
-He has used these trips for activities on behalf of The Fellowship, a Christian organization.
-Inhofe has said that his trips included some governmental work but also involved "the political philosophy of Jesus, something that had been put together by Doug Coe, the leader of The Fellowship ...
+Inhofe said that he made over 140 trips to Africa over about 20 years and helped to get United States Africa Command established.
+He made multiple foreign trips, especially to Africa, on missions that he described as "a Jesus thing" and that were paid for by the U.S. government.
+He used these trips for activities on behalf of The Fellowship, a Christian organization.
+Inhofe said that his trips included some governmental work but also involved "the political philosophy of Jesus, something that had been put together by Doug Coe, the leader of The Fellowship ...
 It's all scripturally based."
-Inhofe used his access as a Senator to pursue religious goals.
+Inhofe used his access as a senator to pursue religious goals.

 Federal disaster relief

-Inhofe consistently voted against federal disaster relief, most notably in the case of relief for the 24 states affected by Hurricane Sandy, but argued for federal aid when natural disasters hit Oklahoma.
+Inhofe consistently voted against federal disaster relief, most notably in the case of relief for the 24 states affected by Hurricane Sandy, but argued for and voted for federal aid when natural disasters hit Oklahoma.
 In defense of his decision to vote against a relief fund for Sandy but not in Oklahoma after tornadoes ravaged it in May 2013, he claimed the situations were "totally different", in that the Sandy funding involved "Everybody getting in and exploiting the tragedy that took place.
 That won't happen in Oklahoma."
 Inhofe pointedly did not thank President Obama for his attention to the tragedy in his state, so as to not be compared to Chris Christie.

+Sought federal environmental cleanup funds

+Inhofe was instrumental in securing millions of dollars of federal funds to clean up contamination at a former mining hub in northeast Oklahoma after the affected site had spent decades on the Environmental Protection Agency Superfund list.
+He supported participation in the massive federal government buyout program for the Tar Creek Superfund site that purchased homes and businesses within a 40-square-mile (104-square-kilometer) region where for decades, children consistently tested positive for dangerous levels of lead in their blood.

 Earmarks

 In April 2021, Inhofe expressed support for bringing back earmarks to the United States Senate.
+The Tulsa World credited Inhofe for how he "relentlessly pursued" federal investment for highways, aviation, and military bases in the state.

+Tribal sovereignty

+In 2005, Inhofe included a midnight rider in that year's transportation bill that prevented federally recognized tribes in Oklahoma from administering Environmental Protection Agency regulations, a practice allowed by federal law in other states.

-Presidential Impeachments
+Presidential impeachments

 On February 12, 1999, Inhofe was one of 50 senators to vote to convict and remove Bill Clinton from office.
-On February 5, 2020, he voted to acquit Donald Trump and on February 13, 2021, he voted to acquit Trump for the second time.
+On February 5, 2020, he voted to acquit Donald Trump, and on February 13, 2021, he voted to acquit Trump for the second time.